"Experience A World in One Country"

-South Africa's Rainbow Nation offers some of the most diverse experiences in the whole of Africa - ranging from great wildlife, thrilling adventure sports, stunning scenery, first world cuisine and abundant, first class shopping.
+South Africa's Rainbow Nation offers some of the most diverse experiences in the whole of Africa - ranging from great wildlife, thrilling adventure sports, stunning natural scenery, highly rated gastronomic cuisine and abundant, first class shopping.

-Cradled by the Atlantic and Indian Oceans, this stunning country boasts an astounding variety of ecosystems; subtropical savannah, arid scrubland and deserts.
-Its mountain ranges consist of rugged peaks and of course, the world famous Table Mountain.
-Its landscapes stretch from tropical white-sand beaches to snow-capped mountains and include spectacular views and wildlife-filled national parks and reserves.
-This is truly "A World in One Country."
+Cradled by two oceans, the Atlantic and Indian, it comes as no surprise that one side of the country is both geographically and scenically entirely different than the other and boasts an astounding variety of ecosystems; subtropical savannah, arid scrubland and deserts.
+Its mountain ranges consist of rugged peaks and, of course, the world famous Table Mountain.

 South Africa's Wildlife Areas